RobinPeensVelocity/desktop-application-for-windows/desktop-application-for-windows/desktop-application-for-mac/logging-in/main-menu-bar.md

 The 'More' tab allows performing the following:

 * Search – allows to look up through the whole application for a desired element;
-* Home Page – access to TraderEvolution Global LTD website;
+* Home Page – access to VelocityTrader Global LTD website;
 * Open Data Folder – opens the folder containing application data;
 * About – allows to open About current version screen.